bxparks/rpn83p/docs/USER_GUIDE.md

 - the battery life of a smartphone is relatively short compared to a calculator which is measured in weeks or months.

+**Why Z80 Assembly Language?**

+Normally a higher level language like C would be far more productive than Z80 assembly.
+However, C compilers for the Z80 processor are apparently quite inefficient because the Z80 processor is not a good match for the language.
+It does not have enough general purpose registers and its instruction set lacks certain stack-relative addressing modes which are crucial to generating efficient code using the C ABI.

+In addition, the TI-83 Plus SDK is written in Z80 assembly language.
+All of the TI-OS system calls assume that the calling code is written in assembly language.
+Almost all third party documentation available on the internet is written in Z80 assembly language.
+Documentation for how to write a C program for the 83+/84+ calculators is almost non-existent (I think I came across a single forum post about it.)
+Writing RPN83P in assembly seemed like the most reasonable choice.

 **Why RPN?**

-The first calculators that I used in middle school were algebraic calculators.
+The first calculators that I used starting in middle school were algebraic calculators.
 Once I got my first HP calculator (the HP-42S) in grad school, there was no going back.
 RPN is the fastest and easiest way to do certain types of calculation on a hand-held device.

 There are currently almost no manufacturers of RPN calculators anymore.
 Hewlett-Packard is no longer in the business of making calculators.
 It sold off